 - Chocolate Chip Cookies

-You can find this recipe in my cookbook, Necessary Food.
+You can find this recipe on page 123 of my cookbook Necessary Food.

 First published to the blog on March 24, 2016.
 Pictures updated and post tidied up November 2021.
 No real changes were made to the recipe – just some notes added.